tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 	put round(22.3) into field "Number"

-When this statement is executed, LiveCode calls the **round** function.
+When this statement is executed, the engine calls the **round** function.
 When you round off 22.3, the resulting number is 22, so the statement puts the number 22 into the field.